 Chiefs implement and enforce by-laws

-The next step is to work with the Traditional Authority in the catchment to develop and implement public health by-laws.
-These by-laws will require village chiefs to implement and/or promote the following behaviours in their villages:
+The next step is to work with the Traditional Authorities in the catchment to develop and implement public health by-laws.
+These by-laws require village chiefs to implement and/or promote the following behaviours in their villages:

 - All households to have latrines